rolandshacks/c64hacks/README.md

 # C64 C++ Demo

-C++ demo for the Commodore C64 using llvm-mos.
+Demo for the Commodore C64 written in C++ 17 using Clang for 6502/6510.

 - Animated sprites
 - Scrolling starfield